 - Enjoying company and friendship with others in a similar situation

 Each peer support group is unique in its membership and style.
 Most Parkinson’s groups meet once a month, however some meet every couple of months, while others meet weekly.
 Some groups are associated with a local healthcare service, while others are run by dedicated members of the community who may or may not have Parkinson’s.

 People living with Parkinson’s, their carers, friends and family are all welcome.

-- Download the Peer Support Information PDF
+- Download the Parkinson's Peer Support Group Flyer PDF

 - Contact the Parkinson’s Victoria Health Team on 1800 644 189 to connect with your local group